ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/java17/oops/ObjectAndClass/ReadMe.md

 * what is class and object
-class feilds and method
+* class feilds and method
-inner classes and java file
+* inner classes and java file
+* object class in java